Russian Revolution: February Revolution

-Dvoyevlastiye
+Dual power: Dvoyevlastiye

 The effective power of the Provisional Government was challenged by the authority of an institution that claimed to represent the will of workers and soldiers and could, in fact, mobilize and control these groups during the early months of the revolution – the Petrograd Soviet Council of Workers' Deputies.
 The model for the Soviets were workers' councils that had been established in scores of Russian cities during the 1905 Revolution.
 In February 1917, striking workers elected deputies to represent them and socialist activists began organizing a citywide council to unite these deputies with representatives of the socialist parties.
 On 27 February, socialist Duma deputies, mainly Mensheviks and Socialist Revolutionaries, took the lead in organizing a citywide council.
-The Petrograd Soviet met in the Tauride Palace, the same building where the new government was taking shape.
+The Petrograd Soviet met in the Tauride Palace, room 13, permitted by the Provisional Government.

 The leaders of the Petrograd Soviet believed that they represented particular classes of the population, not the whole nation.
 They also believed Russia was not ready for socialism.
 They viewed their role as limited to pressuring hesitant "bourgeoisie" to rule and to introduce extensive democratic reforms in Russia (the replacement of the monarchy by a republic, guaranteed civil rights, a democratic police and army, abolition of religious and ethnic discrimination, preparation of elections to a constituent assembly, and so on).
 They met in the same building as the emerging Provisional Government not to compete with the Duma Committee for state power, but to best exert pressure on the new government, to act, in other words, as a popular democratic lobby.